Stephenremmi/Blog/README.md

 * Subscription of users is registered in database but redirection after subscribing to the blog brings an error page.

 ### Versioning
+The second version of remmisma-blog is aimed at removing the above described bug.

 ### Technologies used
 * Python 3.6